William Bambridge: Missionary

 Selwyn had decided to set up residence at the Waimate Mission Station, some 15 mi inland from Paihia where the Church Missionary Society had established a settlement 11 years earlier.
 Waimate was to be the Anglican ecclesiastical centre for the whole of New Zealand, and to that end Selwyn had planned for the training of ordinands; a school for Maori and missionary children; farming and agriculture; workshops for printing and carpentry, all with a view to becoming self-supporting, and all to be under the name of St John's College.
 It was to become a power house to fuel the spread of the Gospel throughout New Zealand and the islands beyond.
 Bambridge spent his days in the schoolroom teaching reading, writing, arithmetic, drawing, singing and religious knowledge.
 His contributions to Cotton's journal testify to his beautiful copperplate hand writing and facility in drawing.

 Like his father, Bambridge was a keen musician and a flautist of some competence; with other members of the party, they entertained the missionaries with chamber music.
 Bambridge was also an accomplished artist and recorded the Mission buildings, occupants, scenery and activities by drawing and water colour.

 In July 1842, Sophia gave birth to her first child, also called William Samuel with George Frederic being born in April 1844.

-Later in 1844, Selwyn decided to move some 160 mi south to Tamaki near Auckland where he bought 450 acre of land, giving it the name of Bishop's Auckland.
+Later in 1844, Selwyn decided to move some 160 mi south to West Tamaki near Auckland where he bought 450 acre of land, giving it the name of Bishop's Auckland.
 The party left on 23 October and arrived in Auckland on 17 November.
 William and Sophia's third child, Sophia Esther, was born in August 1846 at Purewa.
 By now, Sophia was struggling with the rigours of life in the mission and was longing to return to England.
 Eventually, Selwyn was persuaded to release Bambridge from his contract and the family finally left New Zealand in December 1847, together with Cotton, arriving back in England in May 1848.